dills003/Advanced_Lane_Finding-Project4/writeup.md

 *5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.*

 To find the lane-line pixel and fit their positions, I used what we did in lecture and on the quizes.
 I first converted pixels space to real world meters.
+The approximate ratio was given to us.
+I then fit the left and right lane polynomials to x, y in real world space.
+That was followed by finding the radii of the curvature.
+To find the center of the lane, I assumed the lane center should always be in the middle of the image at pixel point 640.
+I then took where the left and right lane lines were found the lane width and added where the left line was versus where it should be.
+I then took the difference of perfect middle and where I found the middle to be.

-The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 5: Curved Lines".
-Or in lines 108-183 of the FinalOutputMovie.py file.
+The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 6: Find Lane Curvature and Center".
+Or in lines 156-221 of the FinalOutputMovie.py file.
 Most of the code was taken from the lectures and quizes.

 *6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.*